Clark Peck, Jr is

 peatland questions or make you wish you hadn't asked.

-that bad a job, ain't it; better than making munitions or cigarettes, or innovative fertilizers.
-(Update February 2010: Mr Peck is now officially semi-retired, henceforward working 50% as Documentation
+that bad a job, warn't it; better than making munitions or cigarettes, or innovative fertilizers.
+Update February 2010: Mr Peck is now officially semi-retired, henceforward working 50% as Documentation

 Officer, preparing official documents and publications.
-Update February 2013: Mr Peck is now even more semi-retired, working only on assignments and free to become supererogatory at last.)
+Update February 2013: Mr Peck is now even more semi-retired, working only on assignments and free to become supererogatory at last.
+Update January 2014: Mr Peck, Ramsar-wise, is now a semi-interested member of the public, trusting that the Ramsar Secretariat, with its new Secretary General, can get back into the game, after a gumbo decade.

 Two: Deirdre is no longer with us,